flatiron-school/DSPT-Week12-BayesTheorem/README.md

 # Week 12 - Practice with Bayes' Theorem

 Howdy!
-Click into the Illumidesk link for some practice with Bayes' Theorem.
+Click into the notebook for some practice with Bayes' Theorem.

 -----